 - Dr. Thalia Field has been nominated for a YWCA Women of Distinction award.

-- Dr. Erin Michalak and Dr. Trisha Chakrabarty (among others), held a successful online event called "As me Anything" in honour of World Bipolar Day.
+- Dr. Erin Michalak and Dr. Trisha Chakrabarty (among others), held a successful online event called “Ask Me Anything” in honour of World Bipolar Day.

-- Several of our researchers received funding through the Dawn Shaw competition for projects relating to Alzheimer's Disease:
+- Several of our researchers received funding through the DMCBH Alzheimer’s Disease research competition:

 - Drs.
 Haakon Nygaard and Stephanie Willerth for their project on modelling Alzheimer’s Disease through 3D human neural tissue

 - Drs.
 Cheryl Wellington, Haakon Nygaard, and Karen Cheung for looking at microfluidic models of the neurovascular unit for studies of Alzheimer’s Disease